Please select the country or location you would like to see content from.

 Cesareans are carried out under anesthesia, a procedure that will make you numb to pain and paralyze your muscles so that the doctors can operate.
 This is usually done under a spinal or epidural anesthetic, where you won’t be put to sleep but will still be numb from the back/hip downwards.

-A 1 cut about 6 inches long is made along your tummy below your bikini line.
-You will not be able to see what is happening as you will be separated by a screen.
-You will feel pulling and tugging and the whole procedure lasts roughly less than an hour.
+A 4-8 inch cut is made along your tummy below your bikini line.
+You won’t be able to see what is happening as you will be separated by a screen but may feel some pulling and tugging.
+Normally, the whole procedure lasts around 40 to 50 minutes.
 Your birthing partner will be allowed to be in the operating room with you and as soon as both you and baby are safe, you will both be given your baby to hold.

 After a C-section, you may be required to stay in the hospital for a few days.
 It's not unusual to feel some pain in the area for a few days afterward.
 Most health professionals advise you to abstain from heavy lifting and strenuous exercise or driving for 6 weeks until you have had your postnatal check and your team are confident that you are healing well.